sarsamurmu/zusty/pages/src/docs/components/raw-progress.md

 ## Colors
-It has support for Theme Colors.
+It has support for theme colors.
 Also You can use [Color Helper](../helpers/#colors) or your own color.

 ```html {snippet}
 <div class="zust-progress zust" value="10">